 In late October 1977, Henry E. Foote of Canton and William F. Dorne of Cortland announced plans to restore the disused Castle on the Hill.
 10 13 The pair desired to operate The Dansville Institute – An Agriculture and Biblical Health Center, which would be administered by Christians Concerned for Human Needs (CCHN).
 13 The non-profit would operate a hotel and health spa that would closely follow much of Jackson’s teachings.
 10 It would allow for historical and modern representation of information, diet, therapy, and healing, with rooms dedicated to educational programs, seminars, workshops, and conventions.
 9 10

-The sale of Castle on the Hill to CCHN was finalised in February 1978.
+The sale of Castle on the Hill to CCHN was finalized in February 1978.
 9 13 CCHN planned to open the 104-foot-long dining room by the summer.
 10

 The Dansville Institute operated until at least 1981.